mohit010309/todo-list_v1/README.md

 3) Mongoose

-To run the application, first clone the repository and run command "npm build"
+To run the application, first clone the repository and run command "npm install" to install the dependencies.

 Now go to localhost:3000/ .